False Shamrock, Wood Sorrel, Love Plant, ETC…

 The genus, Oxalis L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-As of 1-4-23 when this page was last updated, Plants of the World Online list 558 accepted species of Oxalis.
+As of 1-4-23 when this page was last updated, Plants of the World Online lists 560 species of Oxalis.
 It is a member of the plant family Oxalidaceae with five genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.